Editorial Review Triage Team#

 label associated with them.
 You can remove any other labels on the issue once a package is approved.
 We can assume it’s gone through all of the appropriate checks!

-In the case of a JOSS submission after our review, you can make sure that the editor is updating the label on the issue associated with JOSS. the final label once the package is JOSS accepted is 9/JOSS-approved
+In the case of a JOSS submission after our review, you can make sure that the editor is updating the label on the issue associated with JOSS.
+The review, once complete and accepted by both pyOpenSci and JOSS, should have two labels:

 Organization permissions needed for the editorial triage team#